DasIch/awwparse/README.rst

 ===================================================

 This is an experiment in creating a usable alternative to argparse.
-There is no documentation and there are no tests so don't use it, yet.
-If you still do for some reason don't come complaining unless you have a pull request or it is embarassingly obvious.
+There is no documentation and the API is unstable which makes it unsuitable for anything but small experiments.
+Due to the early stage don't expect pull requests to be accepted as the design may still change.